Derwent London

 Recent Funded Projects as Examples

-- Art and craft programs for women's mental health
+• Art and craft programmes for women's mental health

 Key Takeaways for Grant Writers

-- Consider multi-year funding: New for 2025, certain groups can now apply for multi-year funding under Community Fund East.
+• Consider multi-year funding: Certain groups can now apply for multi-year funding under Community Fund East.
 If your project requires sustained support, explore this option in the guidance notes.

-- Higher funding for registered charities: If your organization is a registered charity, you can apply for up to £5,000 versus £2,000 for non-registered groups.
+• Higher funding for registered charities: If your organisation is a registered charity, you can apply for up to £5,000 versus £2,000 for non-registered groups.
 Ensure your registration status is clearly stated.

-- Align with focus areas: Recent years have emphasized mental health support and homelessness/housing insecurity.
+• Align with focus areas: The company has emphasised mental health support and homelessness/housing insecurity.
 While not explicitly required, projects addressing these themes may have strategic alignment with the company's broader charitable priorities.

 Similar Funders